 Upon graduating with honors, Dr. Ojeda worked in an orthopedic and sports medicine clinic where he honed his skills and eventually earned the highly-regarded Board Certified Specialty in Orthopedics (OCS).
 As an American PT Association Credentialed Clinical Instructor, he has provided years of clinical instruction and mentorship to Doctoral candidates during their physical therapy education.
 Further, he is a mentor for USC's residency program that aims to transform clinicians into advanced practitioners.
+Dr. Ojeda is also a certified running gait analyst, helping runners get back to running and to avoid future injuries.
 He is also involved with the California Physical Therapy Association where he has volunteered his time as the Los Angeles District Treasurer and Assembly Representative.

 Combining over a decade of clinical experience with a passion for movement science and physical health, Dr. Ojeda provides a patient-centered approach to treatment.
 With his extensive educational background, Division I athletic experience, orthopedic specialty, and emphasis on patient care, Dr. David Ojeda possesses a unique perspective on the rehabilitation and sports medicine world.

 Dr. Chao received his Bachelor’s of Science in Kinesiology and a minor in Biology from the University of Texas at Austin.
 He then went on to receive his Doctor of Physical Therapy degree from the University of Southern California.